Post-surjectivity and balancedness of cellular automata over groups: Post-surjectivity

 Assuming also pre-injectivity, we get the following stronger property: \begin{corollary} Let $\Acal$ be a pre-injective, post-surjective \ca\ on a finitely generated group $\GG$ and let $F$ be its global transition function.
-There exists $M \in \PF(\GG)$ with the following property: For every pair $(e, e')$ of asymptotic configurations, if $c=F(e)$ and $c'=F(e')$ disagree at most on $K$, then $e$ and $e'$ disagree at most on $KM$. \end{corollary}
+There exists $M \in \PF(\GG)$ with the following property: for every pair $(e,e')$ of asymptotic configurations, . \end{corollary}

-We are now ready to prove: \begin{theorem} Every pre-injective, post-surjective cellular automaton on the full shift is reversible. \end{theorem} \begin{proof} By Proposition~\ref{prop:postsurj-restrict}, it is sufficient to consider the case where $\GG$ is finitely generated.
+We are now ready to prove: \begin{theorem} Every pre-injective, post-surjective cellular automaton on a full shift is reversible. \end{theorem} \begin{proof} By Proposition~\ref{prop:postsurj-restrict}, it is sufficient to consider the case where $\GG$ is finitely generated.

 Let $\Acal$ be a pre-injective and post-surjective \ca\ on the group $\GG$, let $S$ be its set of states, and let $F$ be its global transition function.
 Let $M$ be as in Corollary~\ref{cor:tk}.
 We construct a new \ca\ with neighborhood $\Neigh=M^{-1}$.
 Calling $H$ the global transition function of the new \ca, we first prove that $H$ is a \emph{right} inverse of $F$.
 We then show that $H$ is also a \emph{left} inverse for $F$, thus completing the proof.